Equine Cranial Therapy Level 1 Workshop

 Important note: If minimum numbers of participants is not met within 2 weeks of start date, course postponement may be required.
 Please connect with the instructors if you are making travel plans.
 All Covid-19 recommendations will be met during course, including social distancing and sanitization.
 More details will be shared closer to the course dates about the protocols in place to keep all participants safe.

-Registration in 3-day course includes an extensive online program developed to support the course content, review the relevant anatomy and physiology, lay the foundation for a safe and effective practice, and give you a thorough and comprehensive understanding of the systems and structures involved in this work.
-Value $279.
+Registration in 3-day in-person course includes an extensive online program developed to support the course content, review the relevant anatomy and physiology, lay the foundation for a safe and effective practice, and give you a thorough and comprehensive understanding of the systems and structures involved in this work.
+Value $279 (can be purchased separately here if you are unable to attend in-person course but want the theoretical portion).

 Elisse is an Equine Osteopath, Certified Equine Assisted Learning Facilitator and the Owner of Equilibria Therapeutics.
 Elisse also holds a Bachelor’s Degree in Kinesiology, a Registered Massage Therapy Licence, and multiple Certifications in Equine Therapies.
 She has been working in her respective fields for over 15 years bringing a multitude of experience to her clients.
 Her special interest and focus in the area of traumatic brain injury has allowed her to develop a unique program tailored specifically to this demographic.